siriusctrl/UniPublic/AI/week8.md

   - First-price, open-cry, ascending
   - Properties
     - There is a **<u>dominant strategy</u>**
+      - Bid higher than others, but smaller than your value
     - Efficient
       - Too high
         - Bidder who values good may not bid